SIBarcodeNetwork/ReadtheDocsMaster/Docs/sequence_qc_v2.rst

 Genetic Code for Protein Coding Sequences
 ------------------------------------------

-When looking at individual assemblies, check the "Translation" option in the right hand menu of the Display tab on the Geneious Prime Options Panel.
+When looking at individual contigs, check the "Translation" option in the right hand menu of the Display tab on the Geneious Prime Options Panel.

 .. figure:: /images/assembly_view2.png
   :align: center